it-at-m/opensource.muenchen.de/usability-analysis.md

 If commercial support is not available or is too expensive, it must be ensured that we have the necessary skills in-house.
 This may require us to procure training and further education for our employees.

-The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not have to be [^DevOps_Handbook_stars].
+The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be [^DevOps_Handbook_stars].

 ## DevOps